Aleph-Alpha-Research/hat-splitter/README.md

 3. Add Scaling as a Python dev dep and test the Python bindings against the existing splitting rule.
 Tests will fail. ✅
 4. Implement the HAT splitting rule in Rust and make tests green. ✅
+5. Package and publish to crates.io and PyPI. ✅
-5. Create benchmarks and optimise.
+6. Create benchmarks and optimise.

 Once these basics are in place, we can start thinking about packaging and publishing.